On & Off The Gringo Trail: Part One

 I was travelling with Callum—my suspiciously cheerful, curly-haired housemate and reluctant co-conspirator in all things vaguely illegal or ill-advised.
 Once upon a time, we both paid taxes, but that was back when we were sane.
 Now we were fugitives from responsibility as the plane screeched onto the steaming tarmac of RIOgaleão Airport at sundown—vibrating with a combination of naïveté, adrenaline, and the lingering belief that someone, somewhere, was probably trying to warn us that we had absolutely no idea what we were doing.

 We had booked a place nearby.
 Our main goal was to avoid our brains combusting from jet lag.
-The listing, an alleged “entire apartment” priced at the astonishingly specific rate of £4.70 a night, revealed three blurry photos at odd angles, as if hiding something.
+The listing, an alleged “entire apartment” priced at the astonishingly specific rate of £4.70 a night, showcased three blurry photos at increasingly odd angles, as if trying to hide something.
 The promise of two bedrooms, climate control, and a rooftop retreat—which, by all available evidence, existed solely in the realm of theoretical physics—hovered delicately between optimism and outright delusion.
 Everything about it screamed “probably not real,” but the price was irresistible.
 So, we chose to politely ignore all rational warnings.

 Then we shrugged.
 He shrugged.
 A delicate, highly coordinated mutual shrug-off ensued.
 And then off we went, toward whatever version of reality awaited at £4.70 a night.